 • For 32 Bit OS: C:\Program Files\AVAST Software\Business Agent\setup.exe -c

-6. Open RegEdit and check the CL value: HKEY_LOCAL_MACHINE\SOFTWARE\AVAST Software\Business Agent
+6. Open RegEdit and check the Clone value: HKEY_LOCAL_MACHINE\SOFTWARE\AVAST Software\Business Agent

-• CL value will be set to 1
+• The Clone value will be set to 1

 7. Turn off the device